Remote Monitoring

 Configuring Events to monitor

-Event monitoring allows DPS users to be informed of relevant situations that have occurred, or are still ongoing.
+Event monitoring allows DPS users to be informed of relevant situations that have occurred or are still ongoing.

 There are different types of events that can be tracked:

-FAILURE: identify the presence of critical problems, for instance the product is blocked, down, and unavailable to work.
+• FAILURE: identify the presence of critical problems, for instance, the product is blocked, down, and unavailable to work.

-ANOMALY: the machine is not working as expected, for instance some metrics are out of range, performances are low, or too much energy/resources are consumed.
+• ANOMALY: the machine is not working as expected, for instance, some metrics are out of range, performances are low, or too much energy/resources are consumed.

-OPERATION: the machine is working normally, but it is necessary to keep track of what is happening (e.g. startup/warmup completed, consumable refill).
+• OPERATION: the machine is working normally, but it is necessary to keep track of what is happening (e.g. startup/warmup completed, consumable refill).

 Maintenance and Work Session events are not relevant for the time being and will be considered in other use cases.

-To configure the events monitoring
+To configure the event monitoring

-Name that is used to uniquely identify the event.
+1. Name that is used to uniquely identify the event.

-Description giving a short info about the event.
+2. Description giving a short info about the event.

-Type of the event, one of FAILURE, MAJOR_ANOMALY, MINOR_ANOMALY, OPERATION.
+3. Type of the event, one of FAILURE, MAJOR_ANOMALY, MINOR_ANOMALY, OPERATION.

 Try to consider the impact of a problem (risk, urgency, loss), to assign the right type to an event.

-If everything is critical, nothing is considered critical!Group used to better organize the events.
+If everything is critical, nothing is considered critical!

-Topic used by the system to filter events and compute insights.
+5. Topic used by the system to filter events and compute insights.

-Active condition used to activate the event when a specific metric value is received.
+6. Active condition used to activate the event when a specific metric value is received.

-Once your list is ready, you can focus on each type at a time.
+2. Once your list is ready, you can focus on each type at a time.

-We suggest you to start from the FAILURE events, but be careful to include only the events that match this type.As for RAW Data metrics, also events can be many, and to help you to configure them, you can leverage the CSV file import functionality.
+3. As for RAW Data metrics, events can also be many, and to help you configure them, you can leverage the CSV file import functionality.

-Note that, only Simple Conditions can be declared in the CSV file, Expression Conditions must be manually defined.Once FAILURES are registered you can move to ANOMALIES
+Note that only Simple Conditions can be declared in the CSV file; Expression Conditions must be manually defined.

-Finally you can define all the OPERATION events, if present.
+5. Finally, you can define all the OPERATION events, if present.

 Configuring the Thing Definition View

-In this use case we are focused on remote monitoring, so the configuration can be divided into these steps:
+In this use case, we are focused on remote monitoring, so the configuration can be divided into these steps:

 Overview tab